2 Samuel 6:1–23 . . . Bible Study Summary with Videos and Questions

 Now David was assured that the nearness of the ark was a blessing.
 But he also knew that it must be brought to Jerusalem in accordance with God's directions.
 So he assembled the Israelites while commissioning the sons of Kohath to carry it, instructing them carefully about the way they were to carry out their duty.
 The author informs us that after the ark was carried six steps, a sacrifice was offered.
 Those first six steps were no doubt the most tense steps of the entire journey.
 After seeing Uzzah die, those nearest to the ark (the Kohathites) were certainly nervous about being so close to that sacred box, indeed, to the presence of God himself.
 As the journey continued in the proper order, men's courage and joy must have increased because there was soon great celebration as they made their way to the holy city.

 The next act of David the Praise Leader of Israel was to lead his people in their worship procession (v.
 14).
 He was personally absorbed in joyful worship of his God.
 This wasn't a formal exercise but a worship from the heart, with arms, legs, and feet.
 He was dancing and didn't seem to care that it might appear undignified to some.
 When David's wife Michal questioned him about his behavior being below the dignity of a king, he responded: "I will become even more undignified than this, and I will be humiliated in my own eyes . . ." (v.
 22).
 And it wasn't just a small group of Israelites in this worship procession, but “all Israel” (v.
 15).
 On the first ill-fated journey with the ark, musicians accompanied the ark (v.
 5).
-On the second successful journey, there were a whole host of musicians (1 Chronicles 15:16–24).
+On the second successful journey, there was a whole host of musicians (1 Chronicles 15:16–24).
 It was one of the great moments in Israel's history, a time of celebration, of offering sacrifices, and of feasting (vv.
 17–19).

 Judgment Rendered Against Michal (vv.
 20–23)